Words/Musical Friends and Heroes

-Memories of musician friends, colleagues and heroes who are no longer with us.
+Memories of my musician friends, colleagues and heroes who are no longer with us.

 Lol was a one off in every sense of the word and a totally recognisable unique voice.
 His playing crossed every imaginable boundary in a utterly convincing way.
 I have loads of Lol anecdotes, one of my favourites is a jazz club date I played with him where it slowly became obvious to me that he would keep playing until the last audience member left.
 The tension in the room became more and more excruciating and a battle of wills between Lol and the last couple.
 Lol of course won.
 As the last defeated couple slunk away and shut the door behind them Lol instantly stopped, it had been two hours of one continuous improvised piece.
 On another Lol led gig at the Pizza Express in Dean Street, he instructed us all to imagine that we were playing different instruments, I think I was asked to imagine my double bass to be a drum kit.
 Another favourite memory is how he would often construct his own fold back sound reflector using upturned tables.
 I think Lol’s idiosyncratic playing is some of the most logical and interesting I have ever heard, every solo tells a story in the most understandable way.
 Finally I can’t let Lol’s marvellous fashion sense pass without comment, seeing the reaction of the locals when we walked into a Northern working class pub bar with Lol wearing his full length white SS style overcoat and tiny round glasses will stay with me for ever! back to top